MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-18-connect-azure-linux-ssh.md

 Windows 10 64bit version has the Windows Subsystem for Linux (WSL) installed allowing you to easily run Linux tools from within Windows 10 which is great for managing Linux VMs in Azure and AWS.
 When creating an EC2 instance in AWS, you specify which key pair to use so you can connect to your AWS EC2 instance via ssh.
 You create the initial key pair in the AWS Identity and Access Management (IAM) console and providing you keep the key safe and still have access to it, you'll be able to easily connect to the EC2 instance.

-Azure Linux VMs work slightly differently though the concept to connect is the same via ssh, you need to specify the public key to the vm and authenticate to it with the private key.
+Azure Linux VMs work slightly differently though the concept to connect is the same via ssh, you need to specify the public key to the vm and authenticate to it using the private key.
 The main difference is you must create the key pair on your computer and then paste the public key into the Azure VM.

-This post will show you how to create an ssh key pair on Windows using the Windows Subsystem for Linux (it will also work if you're just using an installation of Ubuntu Linux) and how to set up an Azure Linux VM to be able to connect using the ssh key.
+This post will show you how to create an ssh key pair on Windows using the Windows Subsystem for Linux (it will also work if you're just using an installation of Ubuntu Linux) and how to set up an Azure Linux VM and connect to it using the ssh key.

 ## Installing WSL

-Follow the msdn guide to [Installing Windows Subsystem for Linux] This will show you how to create the keypair and connect using Ubuntu distribution.
+Follow the msdn guide to [Installing Windows Subsystem for Linux].

+This will show you how to create the key pair and connect to the Azure VM using the Ubuntu distribution.

 ## Creating the key pair

-**Important** The private key should be treated as and managed as a password.
+**Important** The private key should be treated and managed as a password.
 This key gives anyone in possession of it access to the system with the corresponding public key.
 It's best to password protect the private key in case the key is accessed by someone who shouldn't have it.

 ### Check for existing keys